After the earthquake in the eastern Mediterranean… Cracked buildings are of concern to the Lebanese

 A crocodile touched the vicinity of the Beirut port buildings, which were hit by the August 4th explosion, and indicated the following:

-• We did not receive any information about the impact of the earthquake on the buildings in the vicinity of Beirut Port, noting that these buildings are old and were built of sandstone; It is one of the weakest types of earthquake-resistant buildings.
+• We did not receive any information regarding the impact of the earthquake on the buildings in the vicinity of Beirut Port, noting that these buildings are old and were built of sandstone; It is one of the weakest types of earthquake-resistant buildings.

 • These buildings no longer pose a threat to their occupants because they have been renovated and reinforced with reinforced concrete.